XRDevIEEE/ILLIXR/docs/writing_your_plugin.md

         from the config before running the new component.
     For example, if the new component is a SLAM then the old SLAM needs to be removed from the config.
-    This can be accomplished by editing the flows/plugin groups included for the `native` The plugin flow structure for `native` shown here:
+    This can be accomplished by editing the flows/plugin groups included in `native.yaml`.
+    The plugin flow structure for `native.yaml` is shown here:

     <!--- language: lang-yaml -->